Vitality CBD Presents: CBD Talk Podcast - Episode #3

 Evan: A reputable company will always be there to answer the phone for questions and answer emails, provide support.
 So, in searching for your CBD company, you're looking for someone that can reach back out to you and answer questions, not somebody that leaves you hanging with emails and phone calls.

 Dawn: Very cool.
-All right, well those are all the questions that we have for tonight.
-Evan, do you have a wrap-up for us?
+All right, Evan, do you have a wrap-up for us?
 Anything else you'd like to share?

 Evan: No, I can't think of anything off the top of my head.
 I really appreciate you guys hosting me tonight.